 I recommend trying some smoked muscles in Coromandel town and hiking through jungle and sweeping farmland on the Coromandel Coastal Walkway.
 The highlight, however, is digging yourself a hot tub on the Hot Water Beach, where hot water seeps right out of the sand at low tide.

 There’s plenty of free spots to stay the night, just be sure to only stay in designated camp spots and leave no trace.
 The free accommodations will be very basic, with a toilet and maybe a cold outdoor beach shower.
-However, there’s no shortage of payed caravan/ campervan campgrounds with hot showers, laundry, and kitchens.
+However, there’s no shortage of chargeable caravan/ campervan campgrounds with hot showers, laundry, and kitchens.

 The View Campground